zalando-stups/planb-cassandra/README.rst

 Upgrade your cluster from Cassandra 2.1 -> 3.7
 ===================

 In order to upgrade your Cluster you should run the following steps.
+You should have in mind that this process is a rolling update, which means applying the changes for each node in your cluster one by one.
+After upgrading the last node in your cluster you are done.

 **Before you actually start, you should read the [Datastax guide](https://docs.datastax.com/en/latest-upgrade/upgrade/cassandra/upgrdCassandraDetails.html) and consider the upgrade restrictions.**

 1. Check for the latest Cassandra version:
   `curl https://registry.opensource.zalan.do/teams/stups/artifacts/planb-cassandra-3/tags | jq '.[-1].name'`
-2. Connect to the instance where you want to run the upgrade and enter your docker conainter.
+2. Connect to the instance where you want to run the upgrade and enter your docker container.
 3. Run `nodetool upgradesstables` and `nodetool drain`.
-The latter command will speed up the upgrade process later on.
+The latter command will flush the memtables and speed up the upgrade process later on. *This command is mandatory and cannot be skipped.*
 4. Stop the docker container and remove it
 5. If you are running cassandra with the old folder structure where the data is directly located in __/var/lib/cassandra/__ do the following. **If not go on with step 6**.
   1. Move all keyspaces to /var/lib/cassandra/data/data